 - Composites look WAY better when installed with an invisible fastening system.
 This means that no visible screws are present in the installation.
 I can’t stress this enough.
 If you go to the expense of a composite deck surface, be sure to go with invisible fasteners.
 Also, if you do go with a solid composite, take full advantage of the ability to shape the edges.
 The images below a composite deck transplant job with invisible fasteners and edge details applied to the boards.
 Some boards can’t be secured with fasteners from below, and that’s what the photo with plugs and top screw holes are all about.

 Has this deck finishing, staining and refinishing course helped you?
 I hope so.
 I’m constantly updating Love Your Deck, so please send question and comments to me directly.
 I’ll do my best to answer you personally and to work addition information into the course whenever appropriate.
 My email is [email protected]

 All the best while you enjoy your deck!

 Q: When sanding a deck is a hand-held rectangular sander okay, or is it worth my time to rent a circular sander?

-A: That’s a great question because a lot of people choose sanders poorly.
+A: That’s a great question because a lot of people choose sanders poorly when it comes to prepping decks for finishing.
 Since decks are large, you want to get the job done as efficiently as possible.
 A square or rectangular hand-held sander like the kind you described doesn’t have the horsepower to get you through the work quickly.
-So I recommend a square-pad floor sander for larger areas and a 6” diameter random orbit sander for all the places you can’t get to with the floor sander.
+Not even close.
+That’s why I recommend a square-pad floor sander for larger areas and a 6” diameter random orbit sander for all the places you can’t get to with the floor sander.
 This combination will get you through the work most quickly.
 Don’t settle for a 5″ random orbit sander unless your deck is really small.
 6″ is much more powerful.